The transition to collective motion in nonreciprocal active matter: coarse graining agent-based models into fluctuating hydrodynamics: Derivation of nonreciprocal bands

 One can then check that system \eref{eq:system_cond_solvab} indeed admits \eref{eq:wave_param_single} of main text as a solution.
 We now assess perturbatively how the single species solution \eref{eq:wave_form_single} with parameters \eref{eq:wave_param_single} is modified by nonreciprocity.
 To this aim, we insert \eref{eq:wave_form_NR} into \eref{eq:dyn_sys_NR-NL} and derive the new solvability condition.
 For species $1$, we obtain that

 The solvability condition \eref{eq:solvab_cond_species_1} for species $1$ is therefore verified whenever

-Assuming weak nonreciprocity ($\beta_a\simeq 0$), we can Taylor expand system \eref{eq:solvab_system_species_1} around the single species solution by using expansion \eref{eq:wave_param_perturb}-\eref{eq:wave_param_perturb_2}.
+Assuming weak nonreciprocity ($\beta_a\simeq 0$), we can Taylor expand system \eref{eq:solvab_system_species_1} around the single species solution by using expansion \eref{eq:wave_param_perturb}.
 Equating terms at first order in $\beta_a$, we find

 where all derivatives on the left hand side are taken at $m_l$, $c$, $k_{\pm}$ and $\rho_g$ as defined in \eref{eq:wave_param_single}.
 Using the symmetry $\beta_a \leftrightarrow -\beta_a$, we also deduce the solvability condition equivalent to \eref{eq:solvab_system_species_1_TE} for species 2